fbpx

 When to File Colombian Income Taxes?

-The entire schedule of DIAN filing dates is found here.
-Your individual filing date can change each year based on my experience.
-Some years my filing due date was in October and this year it is in August.
+The entire schedule of DIAN filing dates is available here.
+Your individual filing date may change each year based on the last two digits of your NIT.
+For example, some years, my filing date was in October; this year, it is in August.

 DIAN’s office at Alpujarra in Medellín